 Almost 16 million people were in need of some form of humanitarian assistance.

 Civilians are bearing the brunt of the violence

-Just under half of Yemen's population is under 18 and at least 1,339 children are among the dead, according to the UN children's fund (Unicef).
+Just under half of Yemen's population is under 18 and more than 1,200 children are among the dead.

 A report by the Office of the UN High Commissioner for Human Rights, Zeid Raad Al Hussein, in August 2016 laid out a number of serious allegations of violations of international humanitarian law and human rights law committed by all sides.

 They included attacks on residential areas and civilian infrastructure; the use of landmines and cluster bombs; sniper and drone attacks against civilians; detentions; targeted killings; the recruitment and use of children in hostilities; and forced evictions and displacement.